profitviews/kotlinalgotrading/install.md

 ### Java

 Go to [OpenJDK](https://adoptopenjdk.net/releases.html?variant=openjdk15&jvmVariant=hotspot) and install JDK version 8 or greater.
 For Mac OS you should be able to confirm the version you installed by running `java --version`.
-On Linux after installing you may need to update your `.bash_rc` or equivalent to include the line
+On Linux after installing you may need to update your `.bashrc` or equivalent to include the line
 ```shell
 export JDK_HOME=<path to your install directory>/bin/java
 ```